mlswg/mls-protocol/draft-barnes-mls-protocol.md

-# Sequencing of State Changes
+# Sequencing of State Changes {#sequencing}

-* Each state-changing message is premised on a given starting state
+Each handshake message is premised on a given starting state, indicated in its `prior_epoch` field.
+If the changes implied by a handshake messages are made starting from a different state, the results will be incorrect.

+This need for sequencing is not a problem as long as each time a group member sends a handshake message, it is based on the most current state of the group.
+In practice, however, there is a risk that two members will generate handshake messages simultaneously, based on the same state.

-* Thus, there is a need to deconflict if two messages are generated from the same state
+When this happens, there is a need for the members of the group to deconflict the simultaneous handshake messages.
+There are two general approaches:
-* General approaches

 * Have the server enforce a total order
-  * Create some in-message tie-breaker
-* In any case, risk of starvation
+* Have a signal in the message that clients can use to break ties

+In either case, there is a risk of starvation.
+In a sufficiently busy group, a given member may never be able to send a handshake message, because he always loses to other members.
+The degree to which this is a practical problem will depend on the dynamics of the application.

+Regardless of how messages are kept in sequence, implementations MUST only update their cryptographic state when handshake messages are received.
+Generation of handshake messages MUST be stateless, since the endpoint cannot know at that time whether the change implied by the handshake message will succeed or not.

 ## Server-side enforced ordering